Frequently Asked Questions

-No, there is no age restriction, but the Companion Card Program is all about 'fair ticketing'.
+Companion Cards are less likely to be issued to children under five years of age.
+The Companion Card Program is all about 'fair ticketing'.
 This means that, to use a Companion Card, the person with disability (cardholder) must be of an age where they are charged an entry fee.

 It must also be demonstrated that the person with disability has a lifelong need for a carer in the community and meets the eligibility criteria.
 This means that if a child's condition is subject to improvement and there is a likelihood that the child will be an independent adult then a Companion Card will not be issued.

 Some children may require two attendant carers (for example, a parent and a support worker) in order to participate in events and activities.
 Please contact us if you would like to discuss an application for a child under five years of age.

 I can attend most places by myself but find some venues are difficult because of their accessibility.
 Should I apply for a card to use at these venues?

 No. The Companion Card was not developed to overcome or compensate for any particular venue's lack of accessibility, including the absence of ramps, lifts or accessible toilets.
 Responsibility for these access issues remains with venue and activity operators.
 You may be able to contact these operators directly to discuss your requirements.

 What if my condition is episodic?